PeterNaydenov/fsm/README.md

 ### fsm.update ()
 Provide actions to FSM.
 If conditions 'state/action' exist in description table, FSM will react.
-- If action name does not exist in description table, FSM will ignore the action;
+- If action name does not exist in behavior table, FSM will ignore the action;
+- If action name exist in behavior table but current state is different, FSM will ignore the action;
 - If transition function is not provided, FSM will ignore the action;

 ```js